tranvictor/AVLmap/README.md

 Getting to use this AVLmap is simple, you just have to copy the header file from ```avlmap/avlmap.h``` to your header folder.
 That's it!

 # Testing
 A very simple test is provided in ```avlmap/main.cpp```.
-I planned to write more test with higher coverage using gtest.
+I planned to write more tests with higher coverage using gtest.
 If anyone wants to write tests, please dont hesitate to make a pull request.

 # License
 The MIT License (MIT)